Can Topical CBD Oil Show on Drug Test?

-August 15, 2022 7 min read
+by Kat Austin August 15, 2022 8 min read

-CBD topicals are becoming much more commonplace, and you're right to wonder how they interact with your body and a drug test result.
 Whether you're considering tossing it in your gym bag for post workout recovery or getting a professional massage with CBD massage oil, you'll find that there are a wide variety of CBD formulas available, each containing a colorful array of different cannabinoids, terpenes, and other plant derived compounds.

 It boils down to this–CBD itself will not cause a failed drug test, but the THC content of some CBD products is much more controversial.
-Here, we’ll explore how CBD topicals work and whether CBD, or the trace amount of THC found in some CBD topicals, can penetrate the vascular system and make it into the bloodstream.
+However, CBD topicals are not known to penetrate the bloodstream and should have no effect on drug test results.

 Let’s start with the basics: